Namfrel to Comelec: Don’t ban AI in next elections

 “The disclosure must include funding sources, expenditures, AI technology used, data about the target audience and the source of such data.
 Transparency should extend across the AI ecosystem, from content creation to audience targeting, with social media platforms actively participating and adhering to a Code of Conduct,” it said.

-Namfrel also proposed that candidates and political parties be required to disclose their intention to use AI in their campaigns, as well as their willingness to be audited for any AI-generated content.
+Namfrel also proposed that candidates and political parties be required to disclose their intention to use AI in their campaigns, and their willingness to be audited for any AI-generated content.

 “Legal liabilities and penalties should apply to candidates, political parties, campaign teams and public relations and advertising firms that caused the development or generation of AI-generated content.
 Shared accountability is crucial due to the challenges in detection and monitoring by election management bodies alone,” it said.